ejcanalesr/myelin-water-diffusion-models/README.md

   unzip Data.zip -d Data/

 ## Main Directory
-Contains additional Python scripts to reproduce the figures and analyses presented in the manuscript.
+Contains additional Python and Matlab scripts to reproduce the figures and analyses presented in the manuscript.
 For example:

     python run_Fig3_Spherical_mean_signal_diffraction_peaks_for_paper.py